prithvirao/NLP-Project-1/README.md

 The dependencies have been specified in the requirements file.
 They are also specified in the ipynb file for ease so that you can directly start using the ipynb file.

+#Working of the code

+The code gets data in real-time from twitter.
+We are using Twitter API for the same.
+If you have the Twitter API credentials, you can set up your credentials as well

+#Event Analysis
+We are performed event-analysis combining keyword-based filtering and geographical data.
+Instead of using the metadata of the twitter user to find the location.
+We are using Spacy and Nlp library to extract the location information directly from the tweet body.
+We are doing this in order to produce more relevant summaries according to the places where the events are actually happening.

+#Summarization
+For summarization, we are using a pretrained machine learning-based model 'T-5'.
+We have also experimented with 'Bert' but we observed better results from the 'T-5' model.
+The code will produce summaries clustered on the basis of the locations where the event occured for each day.